Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 description: Use this guide to easily migrate from Amplitude's maintenance Node.JS SDK (@amplitude/node) to the latest SDK (@amplitude/analytics-node).
 ---

-Amplitude latest Node.js SDK (`@amplitude/analytics-node`) features a plugin architecture and built-in type definition.
-Latest Node.js SDK isn't backwards compatible with maintenance Node.js SDK `@amplitude/node`.
+Amplitude's latest Node.js SDK (`@amplitude/analytics-node`) features a plugin architecture and built-in type definitions.
+The latest Node.js SDK isn't backwards compatible with the maintenance Node.js SDK `@amplitude/node`.

 To migrate to `@amplitude/analytics-node`, update your dependencies and instrumentation.